mw44118/pitz/pitz/docs/main-idea.rst

   thing per page, with links to related things) and a plural view (all things in a certain relation, with links to singular view for each).

-* Use a data model backend optimized for flexibility so you can add arbitrary attributes to issues.
+* Offer a data model optimized for flexibility so you can add arbitrary attributes to issues.

 Ingredients
 ===========

-This list keeps changing, but this is the current idea:

 * Use yaml to serialize and unserialize data.
 Instead of storing everything in one big file, spread stuff out across lots and lots of